symfony/symfony-docs/cookbook/controller/error_pages.rst

 1. Customize the error templates of the different error pages;

-2. Replace the default exception controller ``twig.controller.exception:showAction``
+2. Replace the default exception controller ``twig.controller.exception:showAction``.

 The default ExceptionController
 -------------------------------

 The default ``ExceptionController`` will either display an *exception* or *error* page, depending on the setting of the ``kernel.debug`` flag.
 While *exception* pages give you a lot of helpful